TheKrakenIO/The_Inspector/README.md

        - Top-10 link extraction (uses BeautifulSoup, optional dep)

       gv1.3: Adds graphical insights for better visibility and presentation.

         - Redirect Graph (Graphviz): Visual map of the entire redirect chain — each URL is a node, edges show HTTP status and Location.

-        - Edge Labeling: Arrows include metadata, such as redirect status codes and target URLs, which aid in debugging chained redirects.
+        - Edge Labeling: Arrows include metadata, such as redirect status codes and target URLs, which facilitate debugging of chained redirects.

         - Node Styling: URLs are displayed as colored boxes, making the flow easier to trace.